J. Norman Collie: Life and work

 He was born in Alderley Edge, Cheshire, the second of four sons to John Collie and Selina Mary Winkworth.
+Collie's aunts, from his mothers side, were Susanna and Catherine Winkworth.

 In 1870 the family moved to Clifton, near Bristol, and John was educated initially at Windlesham in Surrey and then in 1873 at Charterhouse School.
-The family money had been made in the cotton trade, but in 1875 the American Civil War resulted in their financial ruin when their American stock was burnt.
+The family money had been made in the cotton trade, but in 1865 the American Civil War resulted in their financial ruin when their American stock was burnt.
 Collie had to leave Charterhouse and transfer to Clifton College, Bristol where he realised he was completely unsuited for the classics.
 He attended University College in Bristol and developed an interest in chemistry.

 He earned a PhD in chemistry under Johannes Wislicenus at Würzburg in 1884.
 Returning to Britain, he taught three years at Cheltenham Ladies College where, according to his niece, "he was far from being a ladies' man and probably found that schoolgirls in bulk were rather more than he could stomach".
 He left to join University College London (UCL) as an assistant to William Ramsay.
 His early work was the study of phosphonium and phosphine derivatives and allied ammonium compounds.
 Later he made important contributions to the knowledge of dehydroacetic acid (then called dehydracetic acid), describing a number of very remarkable 'condensations,' whereby it is converted into pyridine, orcinol and naphthalene derivatives.

 Collie served as Professor of Organic Chemistry at UCL from 1896 to 1913, and headed its chemistry department from 1913 to 1928.
 He performed important research that led to the taking of the first x-ray for diagnosing medical conditions.
 According to Bentley, Collie "worked with Ramsay on the inert gases, constructed the first neon lamp, proposed a dynamic structure for benzene, and discovered the first oxonium salt."
 The work on neon discharge lamps was conducted in 1909.
 The effect of glowing neon in contact with mercury was later sometimes called the Collier effect.

 He was elected a Fellow of the Royal Society of Edinburgh in 1888.
 His proposers included Alexander Crum Brown and Edmund Albert Letts.
 He was elected a Fellow of the Royal Society in June 1896.